Arts in Residence

 There is more music in the afternoon after your return for tea, and before the

-centrepiece of the weekend: aperitifs followed by the Saturday evening dinner with wine.
+centrepiece of the weekend: aperitifs followed by the Saturday evening dinner

 The day closes with a little more music relating to the topic for the event.